A-flat clarinet: Repertoire

 The A♭ clarinet initially found its widest use in 19th century European wind and military band music.
-Italian opera composers wrote for the instrument in the stage band parts in their operas, for example Gaetano Donizetti's Alfredo il grande (1823), and Giuseppe Verdi's Ernani (1844), La traviata (1853), and Un ballo in maschera (1859).
+Italian opera composers wrote for the instrument in the banda (stage band) parts in their operas, for example Gaetano Donizetti's Alfredo il grande (1823), and Giuseppe Verdi's Ernani (1844), La traviata (1853), and Un ballo in maschera (1859).

 The A♭ clarinet has appeared occasionally in 20th-century music.
 Béla Bartók wrote for it in his 1905 Scherzo for Piano and Orchestra op.
 2 ("mostly in unison with the E♭ or piccolo [flute]").
 Dutch composer Matthijs Vermeulen's Fourth Symphony, published in 1941, includes a part for A♭ clarinet, as does the 1969 A Celtic Requiem by English choral composer John Tavener.
 German avant-garde composer Hans-Joachim Hespos uses the A♭ clarinet in his 1972 large orchestral work, Interactions.
 Several of his chamber works also employ the A♭ clarinet; his 1978 work go also includes soprano sarrusophone, heckelphone, and tárogató.
 Canadian composer Samuel Andreyev includes A♭ "piccolo clarinet" in his chamber works Vérifications (2012) and Iridescent Notation (2017).

 The A♭ clarinet is sometimes used in clarinet choir arrangements, including several by French-American composer Lucien Cailliet, though the instrument is often optional or cued in other voices.